 Hypertension continues to be a major public health problem and a major risk factor for cardiovascular and renal diseases.
 Despite the enormous advances in antihypertensive-drug therapy over the past five decades, the number of people with uncontrolled hypertension has continued to rise in the U.S.

 Although most hypertensive patients can be effectively managed by primary care providers including internists, family practitioners and other providers, a fraction of the hypertensive population requires specialized expertise for optimal care due to a variety of conditions.
-This is now recognized in national and international guidelines (JNC-7, WHO-ISH) developed for the care of hypertensive patients.
+This is now recognized in national (ACC/AHA) and international (ISH) guidelines developed for the care of hypertensive patients.
 It has become apparent that the increasingly overburdened primary care practitioner, facing a broad variety of medical problems in daily practice, can be helped by experts functioning as a resource for advice.

 Fellowship Goals and Objectives